Amber L. Hollibaugh

-Amber L. Hollibaugh (June 20, 1946 – October 20, 2023) was an American writer, filmmaker, activist and organizer concerned with working class, lesbian and feminist politics, especially around sexuality.
+Amber L. Hollibaugh (June 20, 1946 – October 20, 2023) was an American writer, filmmaker, activist and organizer concerned with working-class, lesbian and feminist politics.
 She was a former Executive Director of Queers for Economic Justice and was Senior Activist Fellow Emerita at the Barnard Center for Research on Women.
-Hollibaugh proudly identified as a "lesbian sex radical, ex-hooker, incest survivor, gypsy child, poor-white-trash, high femme dyke."
+Hollibaugh identified as a "lesbian sex radical, ex-hooker, incest survivor, gypsy child, poor-white-trash, high femme dyke."

 Biography

 Early life

 Hollibaugh was born in Bakersfield, California.
 Her father was of Romani descent, while her mother was of Irish ancestry.
 Her father was dark-skinned and grew up traveling in caravans, and both he and her grandmother were harassed and branded by the Ku Klux Klan.
-Hollibaugh's working poor upbringing would become central to her organizing work, helping her connect with people in rural and small towns and bringing a necessary intersectional approach to her writings on gay rights and sexuality.
-Before full time involvement in movement work, Hollibaugh hitchhiked across the country, did sex work, and organized with SNCC and United Farm Workers.
+Hollibaugh's working poor upbringing became central to her organizing work, helping her connect with people in rural and small towns and bringing an intersectional approach to her writings on gay rights and sexuality.
+Before full-time involvement in movement work, Hollibaugh hitchhiked across the country, did sex work, and organized with the Student Nonviolent Coordinating Committee and United Farm Workers.

-Organizing Work
+Organizing work

-After moving to Canada in the late sixties, Hollibaugh was a leader in the Canadian movement for abortion rights.
-In 1978, Hollibaugh joined the team organizing against the Briggs Initiative in California, helping to overturn one of the first significant legislative attacks on LGBTQ civil rights.
-That same year, she was a co-founder with Allan Bérubé and others of the San Francisco Lesbian and Gay History Project.
-While based in San Francisco in the 1970s and 1980s, Hollibaugh was a member of the Socialist Review collective, which produced that important new left movement journal.
-She also worked at, and helped run, Modern Times, a well-known movement bookstore and movement meeting-place.
+After moving to Canada in the late 1960s, Hollibaugh was a leader in the Canadian movement for abortion rights.
+In 1978, Hollibaugh joined the group organizing against the Briggs Initiative in California, helping to overturn one of the first significant legislative attacks on LGBTQ civil rights.
+That same year, she was a co-founder, with Allan Bérubé and others, of the San Francisco Lesbian and Gay History Project.
+While based in San Francisco in the 1970s and 1980s, Hollibaugh was a contributor to the Socialist Review new-left movement journal.
+She also worked at Modern Times, a well-known movement bookstore and meeting-place.

-As discourse on sexuality in the feminist and lesbian feminist movements picked up in the late seventies, Hollibaugh was a significant voice in support of sexual liberation and sex work.
-Hollibaugh, alongside writer and organizer Cherríe Moraga, co-authored the piece "What We're Rollin' around in Bed With" a much-cited and discussed piece in the controversial "Sex Issue" of Heresies: A Feminist Publication on Art and Politics.
-Hollibaugh was a speaker at the 1982 Barnard Conference on Sexuality, a key event in what would become known as the Feminist Sex Wars.
-Hollibaugh has written on the marginalization she experienced afterwards as a result of being a former sex worker and her involvement in the sadomasochism community.
+As discourse on sexuality in the feminist and lesbian-feminist movements picked up in the late 1970s, Hollibaugh was a significant voice in support of sexual liberation and sex work.
+Hollibaugh, alongside writer and organizer Cherríe Moraga, co-authored the piece "What We're Rollin' around in Bed With", a much-cited piece in the controversial "Sex Issue" of Heresies: A Feminist Publication on Art and Politics.
+Hollibaugh was a speaker at the 1982 Barnard Conference on Sexuality, a key event in what became known as the feminist sex wars.
+Hollibaugh has written on the marginalization she experienced afterwards as a result of her being a former sex worker and involvement in the sadomasochism community.